23122K/swift-loggable/Sources/Loggable/Documentation.docc/CreatingCustomLoggableInstance.md

 ## Overview

 This article focuses on creating a custom `Loggable` instance.
-Below example depends on [SentrySDK](https://github.com/getsentry/sentry-cocoa) Additionaly, you can create a free account on [sentry.io](http://sentry.io/) and provide your own dns to see events in action.
+Below example depends on [SentrySDK](https://github.com/getsentry/sentry-cocoa) Additionaly, you can create a free account on [sentry.io](http://sentry.io/) to provide your own DNS.

-### Import Sentry and the Loggable library
+### Import Sentry and Loggable library

 Since we will be extending types from both libraries, their imports must be marked as public.
 ```swift